csev/sakai-scripts/README.md

 and go to https://github.com/sakaiproject/sakai and "fork" a copy into your github account

-* Is you want to push commits to your fork, set up git with the folowing commands
+* If you want to push commits to your fork, set up git with the folowing commands

         git config --global user.name "John Doe"
         git config --global user.email johndoe@example.com